simonprickett/simonprickett.github.io/_posts/2024-01-15-building-the-lego-creator-shuttle.md

 author: simon
 ---

 I was minding my own business in the local Lidl, shopping for some breakfast items.
-As I turned a corner into the infamous "Middle of Lidl" aisle, I spotted a Lego Shuttle set that I wasn't aware existed... of course I had to get it (it was the only one left too) so here's a short article about my experience building it.
+As I turned a corner into the infamous "Middle of Lidl" aisle, I spotted a Lego Shuttle set that I wasn't aware existed... of course I had to get it (it was the only one left too).
+Here's a short article about my experience building it.

 I already have the much larger Shuttle Discovery Lego set to build (probably in February when it's really cold, dark and snowy) but I thought this "Creator" series one would go nicely with my Creator Land Rover Defender that I acquired a few months ago.

-Lego have actually made a few Creator Shuttle kits... this particular one is the 31134 version.
+Lego have actually made a few Shuttle kits in the Creator and City series... this particular one is the 31134 version.
 It includes instructions for a couple of other builds, but of course you're only going to want to make a Shuttle from it!
 The styling of this one reminds me of the Soviet Buran programme orbiter.

 {% include coffee-cta.html %}